• Skip to main content

 Instructions

-• Melt butter and chocolate in a small saucepan over low heat, stirring constantly until smooth.
+• Melt butter and chocolate chips in a medium saucepan over low heat, stirring constantly until smooth.

 • Remove from heat and let cool for a few minutes.